Planning and staffing an event is no simple task.

 1. Start by Identifying your Needs

-You will need to identify your events specific language requirements.
-An obvious starting point here is the location of your event, there’s no point taking Spanish-speaking staff to an event in Germany.
-Your safest option will be staff that have English and an additional language in their repertoire.
+You will need to identify your event’s specific language requirements.
+An obvious starting point here is the location of your event; there’s no point taking Spanish-speaking staff to an event in Germany.
+Your safest option will be staff who are proficient in English and an additional language.
 Consider creating a bilingual website and/or registration forms.
 Are you taking your event across several countries?
 Make sure you have staff that will cover all languages you will come in contact with.
 A well-delivered multilingual event will always drive more value and ROI than a monolingual event.

 2. Think Beyond the Spoken Word

 Spoken word isn’t the only way to break the language barrier.
-Make the most of visual content, gamification or types of hands-on activities.
+Make the most of visual content, gamification, and hands-on activities.
 Have event attendees participate in the local traditions, values, cuisine, and music.
-Suggest staff utilise stickers or pin badges displaying the languages they speak to make things easier for attendees.
+Suggest staff use stickers or pin badges indicating the languages they speak to make it easier for attendees.
 The more that event planners realise that multilingual events are as much about experience as they are about words, the better results you get.

 3. Research Agencies

 Once you know your linguistic needs, start researching event staffing agencies whose talent pool includes bilingual and multilingual staff.
-Look at their past events and how they’ve overcome potential language barriers and read up on testimonials and reviews for an idea of their client satisfaction rate.
-Inquire about their recruitment process and how they assess the language proficiency of the staff they use.
+Review their past events and how they’ve overcome potential language barriers, and read testimonials and reviews to gauge their client satisfaction rate.
+Inquire about their recruitment process and how they assess the language proficiency of their staff.

-• NEVER rely on Google Translate or other similar apps, using a native speaker or someone fluent in the language to add a deeper level of familiarity and connection.
-A native speaker will also have an understanding of the cultural nuances of the target language.
-If you’re looking for translation of promotional materials, use a professional translation services company.
+• NEVER rely on Google Translate or other similar apps; use a native speaker or someone fluent in the language to add a deeper level of familiarity and connection.
+A native speaker will also understand the cultural nuances of the target language.
+If you’re looking to translate promotional materials, use a professional translation services company.

 • Offer simultaneous interpretation for presentations.